Skip to content

 Why are Great Crested Newts Protected?

 Over the last 100 years, great crested newts’ populations have taken a nose-dive, leaving just a small percentage of their historic figures.
-The main causes of this decline are habitat destruction, predation (including by fish stocks introduced to ponds), degradation of water quality and intensification of farming practises.
+The main causes of this decline are habitat destruction, predation (including by fish stocks introduced to ponds), degradation of water quality and intensification of farming practices.

 Sadly, these issues not only affect great crested newts, but also a vast majority of the UK’s wildlife.
-By protecting this species, we are also helping to safeguard a future for many other species that live alongside them and those that are dependant of them.
+By protecting this species, we are also helping to safeguard a future for many other species that live alongside them and those that are dependent of them.

 We are incredibly lucky in Milton Keynes, as our population of great crested newts are stable and healthy for the time being, however, disturbance can change the population very quickly.